1935 - 1936 Construction of Panzer Kaserne. After completion, the

 and a number of community support businesses and organizations.

-Ledward Barracks is currently home to the U.S. Army Garrison
+Ledward Barracks was lastly home to the U.S. Army Garrison

 Schweinfurt; 7th Theater Tactical Signal Brigade; 1st Battalion, 77th Field